OpenTechFund/secure-email/README.md

 Pond is an email-like messaging application with several unique architectural and cryptographic features that make it stand out in the field.

-* Pond uses Axolotl for asynchronous forward secret messages where the key is frequently ratcheted (akin to OTR, but more robust).
+* Pond uses [Axolotl](https://github.com/trevp/axolotl/wiki) for asynchronous forward secret messages where the key is frequently ratcheted (akin to OTR, but more robust).
+* Pond uses Panda, a system for secure peer validation using short authentication strings.
 * Pond uses a unique architecture where every user relies on a service provider for receiving messages, but sent messages are delivered directly to the recipient's server (over Tor).
 This allows for strong metadata protection, but does not suffer from the other problems that peer-to-peer systems typically do.
-In order to prevent excessive spam under this scheme, Pond uses a clever system of group signatures to allow the server to check if a sender is authorized to deliver to a particular user without leaking any information to the server.
+In order to prevent excessive Spam under this scheme, Pond uses a clever system of group signatures to allow the server to check if a sender is authorized to deliver to a particular user without leaking any information to the server.

 * Written in: Go
 * License: BSD